 19. Crime Junkie

-Host Ashley Flowers and her sidekick, Brit Prawat, certainly know how to craft a good story.
-Consistency is a bugbear that haunts many podcasts, but Crime Junkie is almost always good and often great.
-It would be much higher on my list if Crime Junkie hadn't been credibly outed in a plagiarism scandal during the year.
-The main accusation was that they were lifting lines from other podcasts and not properly citing sources.
-I'm certainly open to forgiveness here.
-The way I see it, podcasting is an evolving craft and not everyone comes from a journalism background, where the rules are clear cut.
-Unfortunately, instead of copping to the "crime," Ashley and Brit chose mostly to ignore it (though they did apparently pull down a couple of episodes from their site).
+Host Ashley Flowers and her sidekick, Brit Prawat, know how to craft a good story.
+Consistency is a bug-bear that haunts many podcasts, but Crime Junkie is almost always good and often great.
+It would be much higher on my list if Crime Junkie hadn't been outed in a plagiarism scandal during the past year.
+The main accusation was that they were lifting lines from other podcasts and not citing sources.
+I'm open to forgiveness here.
+The way I see it, podcasting is an evolving craft and not everyone comes from a journalism background, where the rules on disclosure are clear cut.
+Unfortunately, instead of copping to the "crime," Ashley and Brit chose to ignore it (though they did apparently pull down a couple of egregious episodes from their site).
 They could have recovered some credibility in my mind if they'd simply released a statement saying they were aware of the concerns and would do a better job going forward.
-That would have been enough to push them into my top 10.
+That would have pushed them into my top 10.

 18. Dark Poutine

 I've branched out in the past year into Canadian true crime, and this one of the best of the lot.
 Each week, the two hosts, Mike Browne and Scott Hemenway, discuss a new criminal case or some other dark historical topic from the Great White North in ways that both inform and show empathy for the people involved.
 An honorable mention from Canada would be The Nighttime Podcast, which is similar in quality but focuses mainly on odd occurrences in Canada's maritime provinces.